esenecal/startup/notes.md

 pm2 stands for Process Manager 2.
 As programs will terminate when closed or the computer restarts, you need to register programs as a daemon, meaning it will always work in the background.

 pm2 allows our services to run as dameons and provides a way to start and stop them.
 If you type in pm2 ls, you will see the services running.

+You can start services with names and ports, and stop them.